-Light emitting diodes-also referred to as LED lighting is one of the most innovative lighting options available.
-LED lights are measured in lumens rather than watts, unlike their traditional lighting counterparts.
-Lumens measure the brightness of the bulb, while watts measure the rate at which energy is generated or consumed.
-The diodes illuminate after a process of current passing though a microchip causing the tiny light sources to brighten.
+Light emitting diodes (LEDs) are one of the most advanced lighting options available.
+LED lights are measured in lumens instead of watts, unlike their traditional lighting products.
+Lumens measure the brightness of the bulb.
+Watts measure the rate at which energy is created or used.
+The diodes light up after current passes though a microchip.
+This causes the tiny light sources to brighten.

-The innerworkings of LED lighting are the reason they're so energy efficient.
-They produce light about 90 percent more efficiently than their incadescent counterparts.
-Becoming more energy conscious is imperative in regard to climate change and can be detrimental to the planet if energy conservation isn't utilized.
+The inner workings of LED lighting are the reason they're so energy efficient.
+They produce light about 90 percent more efficiently than incandescent lights.
+Becoming more energy aware is important in regard to climate change.
+Wasting energy can be bad for the planet.

-LED lights emit negligible heat that doesn't disseminate and migrate through the atmosphere, contributing to climate change.
-The diodes use heat sinks that are a vital attribution to the lifespan of the bulbs.
-The higher the temperature of the bulb, the more likely it is to degrade in light equality and eventually die out,
+LED lights don't get very hot.
+That means they don't give off heat that travels through the atmosphere and affects climate change.
+The diodes use heat sinks that are important to the lifespan of the bulbs.
+The higher the temperature of the bulb, the more likely it is to get dimmer and die out over time.

-LED bulbs and diodes ahave an extremely long lifespan.
-In some instances, they can last up to 100,000 hours which is about 11 years of continuous operation.
-LED lighting differs from traditional lighting in that they don't burn out and completely cease to work.
-LED lights dim over time because the diodes output levels emit at an increasingly lower capacity as time goes by and become less and less bright.
+LED bulbs have a very long life span.
+In some instances, they can last up to 100,000 hours (11.4 years).
+Incandescent bulbs can last as little as 750 hours (4 weeks).
+LED lighting differs from traditional lighting in that it doesn't just burn out one day at random.
+LED lights dim over time because the diodes put out less and less light over time.

-LED lights contain no toxic chemicals unlike traditional lighting that often contains mercury that poses problems for the environment.
-Not only do they not emit harmful chemicals when disposed of, they are 100 percent recyclable.
+LED lights contain no toxic chemicals.
+Traditional lighting often contains substances like mercury that can hurt the environment.
+LEDs don't emit harmful chemicals when disposed of and they are 100 percent recyclable.

 LED lightbulbs are able to withstand severe conditions.
 They're resistant to shock, vibrations, and external impacts making them ideal for outdoors.

-Making the switch to LED lighting can change your life drastically.
-These low-maintenance, energ efficient fixtures can help you take steps towards a greener future.
+Making the switch to LED lighting can improve your life and your bank account.
+These low-maintenance, cost-effective, energy efficient fixtures can help you take steps toward a greener future.

 Watt Did You Think?